joscha-st/bad_walden_stadtwerke/Code/README.md

 This structure helps maintain a clean separation between the UI and the underlying logic, enhancing maintainability and scalability.

 ### Codestyle and Conventions
-We decided to use the typical camel case java conventions with Classes starting with a capital letter and variables etc. starting with a lower case letter.
-Additionally, we agreed to use .this when referring to the current instant of a class.
-For documentation, we utilize JavaDoc to ensure that all code elements are adequately described, facilitating easier maintenance and understanding.
-We employ JUnit for writing and executing unit tests, ensuring that our codebase remains robust and error-free.
+We decided to use the typical **camel case** java conventions with Classes starting with a capital letter and variables etc. starting with a lower case letter.
+Additionally, we agreed to use **.this** when referring to the current instant of a class.
+For documentation, we utilize **JavaDoc** to ensure that all code elements are adequately described, facilitating easier maintenance and understanding.
+We employ **JUnit** for writing and executing unit tests, ensuring that our codebase remains robust and error-free.

+### Restrictive use of dependencies
+We used dependencies very restrictively only including:
+**JavaFX Controls**
+Group ID: org.openjfx
+Artifact ID: javafx-controls
+Version: 17.0.6
+**JavaFX FXML**
+Group ID: org.openjfx
+Artifact ID: javafx-fxml
+Version: 17.0.6
+**JUnit Jupiter API**
+Group ID: org.junit.jupiter
+Artifact ID: junit-jupiter-api
+Version: Defined by the property ${junit.version}, which is 5.10.0
+Scope: test
+**JUnit Jupiter Engine**
+Group ID: org.junit.jupiter
+Artifact ID: junit-jupiter-engine
+Version: Defined by the property ${junit.version}, which is 5.10.0
+Scope: test
+**Mockito Core**
+Group ID: org.mockito
+Artifact ID: mockito-core
+Version: 5.11.0